FOSSBOSS/SketchyEtch/README.md

 This project should work on any OS, using a keyboard, or sensor IO.
 Only tested on linux though.
 Good Luck!

+If you have seen this project live, in person, and wish to fork, or recreate it, ./fsTurt.py is the python script you care about.

+The development of this project took a few itterations to get something working reliably, but the investigation of the various other methods are kept here in.
+Why are things named the way they are? lol idk, made sense at the time.